Stability of the Kato-Kuzumaki's properties under field extensions: Acknowledgments

 \section{Acknowledgments}

 The first named author would like to express his deep gratitude towards Diego Izquierdo for his support and guidance.
 The second named author would also like to thank Daniel Loughran for his tireless support throughout the process of writing the paper.
-We would also like to thank Olivier Wittenberg for his comments on the structure of the paper.
+We would also like to thank Diego Izquierdo, Daniel Loughran, and Olivier Wittenberg for their comments on the structure of the paper.
+We are also thankful to Kai Huang for pointing out a mistake in the original version of the manuscript.